Mina Tahmasbi Arashloo

 Sharif University of Technology, Iran.

 I am primarily interested in networked systems, with a focus on software defined networking (SDN) .
-Recently I have been working on programming abstractions for SDNs and network measurement and monitoring.
+Recently, I have been working on developing programming abstractions for network-wide stateful network functions, network measurement and monitoring, and congestion control.
 Below, you can find a brief description of my projects in these areas.